Have A Cool Idea To Help End World Hunger? Pitch It To The U.N.

 Let's figure out how to end hunger forever.
 And do it fast.

-That's the lofty goal of the World Food Programme's Innovation Accelerator, a two-year-old venture inspired by the startup scene.
-It's gathering an arsenal of ideas to help fight hunger — both by brainstorming internally and supporting outside entrepreneurs — to test out in the real world as quickly as possible.
+That's the lofty goal of the World Food Programme's Innovation Accelerator, a 2-year-old venture inspired by the startup scene.
+It's gathering an arsenal of ideas to fight hunger — both by brainstorming internally and supporting outside entrepreneurs — to test out in the real world as quickly as possible.

 There are more than two dozen projects already underway.
 Some are still in early stages of development, such as an artificial intelligence program that can analyze images collected by drones after a natural disaster.
 The plan is to train it to automatically flag potential problems, like a collapsed bridge.
-Other concepts are further along, such as Dalili, a smartphone app designed to help needy families who buy food at shops that have been contracted by WFP to provide food assistance.
+Other concepts are further along, such as Dalili, a smartphone app designed to help needy families who buy food at shops that have been contracted by the World Food Programme to provide food assistance.
 The app lists what's available where and for what price, so customers can better plan out their grocery shopping.
 A pilot program was launched in two cities in Lebanon last November, and it's now gone nationwide.

 This progress is monitored from the Accelerator's modern offices in downtown Munich, which sit atop the headquarters of Rischart, one of Germany's best-known bakeries.
 So, fittingly, the scent of fresh bread and pastries wafts up each morning to greet the 25-person staff, a mix of folks dedicated to project management, fundraising, partnerships and communications.